elijahdecalmer/G-TTCAN/README.md

 A global schedule defines the transmission sequence for all nodes.
 Each node maintains a local schedule with only its own transmission slots and reference slots.
-Nodes synchronize based on reference frames sent by the master.
+Nodes synchronise based on reference frames sent by the master.

-**Synchronization**
+**Synchronisation**

 The master sends reference frames at designated points in the schedule.
-Upon receiving a reference frame, nodes synchronize their position in their schedule.
+Upon receiving a reference frame:

+- nodes synchronise their position in their schedule.
-Upon receiving a reference frame, nodes recalculate their next time to transmit, and overwrite their relevant timer to trigger an interrupt in this amount of time.
+- nodes recalculate their next time to transmit, and overwrite their relevant timer to trigger an interrupt in this amount of time.

 **System Time Units**

 System Time Units (STU) are the fundamental timing unit used throughout G-TTCAN for all time-related parameters and calculations.
-All G-TTCAN timing parameters - including slot_duration, interrupt_timing_offset, and timer delays - must use the same units as your hardware timer.
+All G-TTCAN timing parameters - including `slot_duration`, `interrupt_timing_offset`, and timer delays - must use the same units as your hardware timer.
 When you specify a slot_duration of 300 STU and G-TTCAN later calls your timer callback with a delay of 600 STU, both values must be in identical units that your timer can directly understand without conversion.
 Whether STU represents microseconds, milliseconds, timer ticks, or any other unit doesn't matter to G-TTCAN, but this unit must be consistent between your timing configuration and timer implementation across all nodes in the network.

 **CAN Frame Extended ID**